They Turned Up Again

 I don’t.

-Just enough to encourage you not to quit when what you thought He might be doing seems a vain hope, or a lost cause due to the machinations of those with the power and inclination to scuttle your dreams.
+Just enough to encourage you not to quit when what you thought He might be doing seems a vain hope or lost cause due to the machinations of those with the power and inclination to scuttle your dreams.